wp-plugins/wp-mailer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest way to send your blog posts as email newsletters automatically straight from your WordPress admin.
+The easiest way to automatically send your blog posts straight to your email subscribers.

 == Description ==